ttimong/blog-posts/blog1-kmeans-clustering/final_model.md

+From the dataframe above, we can see that cluster `0-0` and cluster `0-2` would be the 2 better clusters to invest, amongst the rest.
+Cluster `0-0` yields a decent return of 8.1% with a 5.3% variance, while cluster `0-2` yields a much higher return of 20.7%, with a correspondingly higher variance of 11.6%.
+I decided to add in Sharpe Ratio as a metric to better evaluate the cluster performance.

+**_Sharpe Ratio is used to help investors understand the return of an investment compared to its risk.
+The ratio is the average return earned in excess of the risk-free rate per unit of volatility or total risk._**

+Sharpe Ratio can be computed as such:

+**$Sharpe\ Ratio = (R_s - R_f) /{SD_s}$**

-To better ascertain the performance of each cluster, I decided to add in Sharpe Ratio as a metric to better evaluate their performance.
-Using the first day of the year, 5-years daily U.S. yield rates, from https://home.treasury.gov/ as the risk-free rate, I have computed the Sharpe Ratio as such:
+I will be using the first day of the year, 5-years daily U.S. yield rates, from https://home.treasury.gov/ as the risk-free rate.

-$Sharpe\ Ratio = (R_s - R_f) /{SD_s}$

 ```python